makrai/notes/zhou2106-finetune-bert-acl22.md

 * We hypothesize that the
   distances between label clusters correlate with the classif performance
   * hypothesis confirmed by investigating cross-task fine-tuning (§4.4)
   * surprising because fine-tuning for a classification task does not need to alter the geometry of a representation if the data is already linearly separable in the original representation.
-What we observe reveals geometric properties that characterize good representations
+    * What we observe reveals geometric properties that characterize good reprs
   * no theoret anal to connect our geometric findings to repr learnability, but the findings in this work may serve as a starting point